anhdanggit/MiEdu-Analytics/Tutorials/4-Metrics Design.md

 ## Metrics Design (OKR-KPIs)
-> The data from [[DWH & SQL]] is to construct key metrics that the business reports and monitors.
-From [[Hypothesis-based Approach]], we quantify factors in hypothesis by metrics.
+> The data from [[1-2-DWH & SQL]] is to construct key metrics that the business reports and monitors.
+From [[3-Hypothesis-based Approach]], we quantify factors in hypothesis by metrics.
 The introduction of OKRs and KPIs is to illustrate why the metrics is the fundamental of the connection between business and data

 ### OKRs
 -   **Objectives and Key Results (OKR) Framework**: goal setting methodology to define & track the progress towards objectives